Koeze Business Ethics Initiative

 Our Services: For further information about business ethics talks, help with values clarification, conflict resolution or other ethics-related topics, please contact Professor DeWilde directly at email@example.com or 616 331-7468.

 Research: The director and others affiliated with the Initiative are engaged in on-going scholarship relevant to ethics in business.
-Currently the KBEI is collaborating on a joint research project on social capital with University of Michigan's Ross School of Business.
+Currently the KBEI is collaborating on a joint research project on social capital with Jerry Davis at the University of Michigan's Ross School of Business, as well as on developing a "Trustworthiness" survey for major companies.

 Conferences: The KBEI director and others affiliated with the Initiative frequently present their research at national and international conferences.
-Recent conference presentations include the 2014 Society for Business Ethics in Philadelphia and the International Symposium on Sustainable Leadership 2014 held in Salzburg, Austria.
-In November, Professor DeWilde gave a talk at the Grand Haven Community Center and presented at the 2014 APA conference on his chapter in the recently published book, Philosophy Imprisoned.
+Recent conference presentations include the 2015 International Society for Neuroethics conference in Chicago, and the 2014 Society for Business Ethics in Philadelphia.
+Prof. DeWilde also presented at the 2014 APA conference ,on his chapter in the recently published book, Philosophy Imprisoned.

 The Barry Castro Business Ethics Scholarship: This merit-based scholarship awards two $1,500 scholarships per year to undergraduate students at the Seidman College of Business.
 Students must demonstrate outstanding academic ability and a commitment to the study of ethics in business contexts.